jsonquerylang/jsonquery/README.md

 ."first name"
 ```

-To get the current value itself, just specify a dot `.`, or alternatively, use the function `get()` without arguments.
+To get the current value itself, use the function `get()` without arguments.

 ### Values